itskajal29/Governance-System-with-Proposal-and-Voting-Mechanisms/README.md

 -only the contract Owner can creates proposals with a specified deadline
-- Community members can vote YES/NO within a limited voting window
-- Votes are tracked per user (one vote per address)
+- Community members can vote YES/NO within a limited voting window -Each users is allowed only one vote.
+Votes are tracked per user (one vote per address)
 - After voting period ends, proposals can be executed
 - Results are transparently emitted via events